Why to dry 3D Filaments?

 The drying temperature for polycarbonate should be between 80 and 90 degrees Celsius, while SUNLU’s max temp is 55 degC, just double the drying duration.back to menu ↑

 After reading about the drying methods of different filaments, it is only natural to wonder if some filaments may become too dry.

 Too much filament drying can deform the chemical composition and can result in lower strength and less quality printed parts.
 It’s better to avoid excessive drying by properly keeping filaments away from absorbing moisture.

 Many filaments for 3D printers contain heat-sensitive additives they get removed upon repeated drying.

 Over drying can also make the material brittle and less.

 Although the rate at which this would occur would be very slow, it is still possible.
-So, its better to protect filament spools from absorbing moisture at first place rather than drying them.back to menu ↑
+So, it’s better to protect filament spools from absorbing moisture in the first place rather than drying them.back to menu ↑

 Is Drying Needed for PLA Filament?

-PLA filament doesnt demand drying, but results will be best when moisture is dryed.
+PLA filament doesn’t demand to dry, but results will be best when moisture is dried.
 When PLA has moisture, it reduces the surface quality.
-PLA that has been dried will give you better prints and less failures.
+PLA that has been dried will give you better prints and fewer failures.

 Are Filament Dryers Worth It?